kicknback/Oberon-Java-Assessment-Prep/README.md

    - Return the final bill (`double`), including tip.
 (Equation: bill + ((tipPercentage / 100) * bill) = total)

-3. Create a public static method called `even`, that take in an array of `Integers`.
-Return all the even numbers from the array.
+3. Create a public static method called `even` and returns an int[], that take in an array of `Integers`.
+Return all the even numbers from the array as a new int[].

 4. Create a package called **carShop**.
 Inside **carShop** create a new class called **Car**.
 Make instance properties that can't be accessed outside **Car**,